alan-turing-institute/Graphical_CorrelationModels/README.md

 ## Description

-This folder contains data and code to accompany the paper on A Graphical Framework for Interpretable Correlation Matrix Models for Multivariate Regression'.
+This folder contains data and code to accompany the paper on 'A Graphical Framework for Interpretable Correlation Matrix Models for Multivariate Regression'.